axioned/handbook/zoho.md

 > See note on [creating Intenal Projects](https://github.com/banuragprdxn/handbook/blob/master/zoho.md#internal-projects)

-## Manage Task Status

-Just like tracking hours against your task is important, equally important is keeping the status of Task updated.

-- Navigate to Projects.
-- Go to particular Project OR search for the project using search icon present on the upper bar.
-- Navigate to Tasks.
-- Change the status from the Dropdown.
-- In Kanban view, drag the task to respective status swimlane.

 ## Adding Users to a Project

 > Only Project Managers and Admin users (Line Managers, Management and IT team) have access to create new projects.